danielegiulianini/hpp-hpc/README.md

 **Optional: configure the simulation parameters:**
 - n. of threads/processes executing (default: 2);
-- Input image (default: cannon.in; alternative: box.in)
+- Input image (default: cannon.in; alternative: box.in or walls.in)
 - image size (default: 256 pixels);
 by passing the corresponding key-value pairs to make ("[" and "]" just stands for optionality):